 Engage Your Customers and Followers

-6. Set-up Process for Monitoring and Measurement
+6. Set up Process for Monitoring and Measurement

 There are many tools to help organizations enhance their social media platforms.
-Google Analytics provides freemium tools to enhance search engine optimization (SEO) and drive return on investment (ROI).
+Google Analytics provides freemium tools to improve search engine optimization (SEO) and drive return on investment (ROI).
 Through Google Analytics, organizations can monitor what customers are viewing and where they are going.
-Further, social media managing platforms, such as Hootsuite, allows organizations to maintain all of their platforms at once, giving the organization the edge in keeping up with comments.
+Further, social media managing platforms, such as Hootsuite, allow organizations to maintain all of their platforms at once, giving the organization the edge in keeping up with comments.

 Every good social media marketing strategy has planned events to drive customer engagement.
 Events range from online giveaways to in-person conferences.
 The sky is the limit, and the most successful organizations are the ones that develop creative events to develop social media chatter, hint you should use hashtags.